What Credentials Matter in Trauma-Informed Care

 Practitioners with nervous system literacy are better equipped to:

-This type of education is particularly important for body-based, somatic, and energy practices.
+This kind of education is especially important for body-based, somatic, and energy work.

 Somatic and Body-Based Training Credentials